LBHackney-IT/council-tax-bill-plan-b/infrastructure/README.md

 The CI pipeline needs to be updated to run Terraform on the new environment.

-14. Add two new `jobs` to `.circleci/.config.yml` to run Terraform on the new environment by replicating the ones already declare for `production` but changing `production` and `PRODUCTION` to the name of the environment
+14. Add two new `jobs` to `.circleci/.config.yml` to run Terraform on the new environment by replicating the ones already declared for `production` but changing `production` and `PRODUCTION` to the name of the environment

 ```yaml
 # Replace <environment> and <ENVIRONMENT> with the name of the environment